 "We hope you enjoy looking at our website and would like to think that it will encourage you to keep goats.
 Whichever breed you choose it is a commitment but you are amply rewarded in so many ways.
 If you already keep goats, we hope these pages are helpful (we are all still learning) and that your enthusiasm is rekindled - after all, 'goat keepers never die', they just smell like their Billies!"

-I am a Cabinet maker/joiner but in my spare time keep our herd of Goats.
+I am the Pastor of a Baptist Church but in my spare time keep our herd of Goats.
 My first goat as a boy was a neutered Billy called Seamus.
 When Mandy & I moved back to the family home in St Peter’s, I decided to get some goats again, only a couple!
 (We now have a large herd!)
 I would love to see more Golden Guernsey goats being kept locally; they are a rare breed and a special part of Guernsey life that could soon be gone.